“The Career Firefighter”

 - Compete in a 3 step testing process.
 The applicant must pass each step to continue to the next.
 The applicant will take a written test based on Firefighter 1 knowledge.
 The next step is an interview panel.
 The applicant sits before a panel of career fire officers and firefighters and answers a variety of questions which are scored.
 The top scoring applicants, depending on how many positions there are, will then be invited to a Fire Chief’s interview.
 If an applicant receives a job offer it will be contingent on passing a firefighting academy.

 - Pass an 18 week firefighting academy.
-The El Dorado County Fire District’s recruits are sent through the California Regional Fire Academy based at McClellan Park.
+The El Dorado County Fire District’s recruits are typically sent through the California Regional Fire Academy based at McClellan Park.
 This is a very intense program that challenges the recruits both mentally and physically.
 A former Marine who was going through the Academy was asked how the fire academy compared to Boot Camp.
 The former Marine stated with the exception of being able to go home at night while in the fire academy, it was very similar.
 A successful recruit will graduate from the academy with several certifications: Firefighter I, Hazmat First Responder Operational, Rescue Systems 1, Swiftwater Rescue Technician Unit 1, and Confined Space Awareness.

 - Pass a one year probationary period.
 After graduating from the academy the recruit will become a probationary firefighter.
 The probationary firefighter will be assigned to a station and work as part of a team with other firefighters on a shift schedule.
 During this period the probationary firefighter’s performance will be graded daily.
 They will also be evaluated quarterly on manipulative skills, written exams, and employee performance appraisals.